Cocktails with herbs grown from your garden

 Bloody Mariana Cocktail

-Plants to use: oregano
+Herbs to use: oregano

 This is a twist on the traditional Bloody Mary, but with extra lime and oregano thrown in.
 Just add a teaspoon of lime juice and a sprinkling of oregano to the recipe and you should be away.

-Plants to use: rosemary
+Herbs to use: rosemary

 Use rosemary here in syrup form (see above for the recipe).
 You need one part vodka, two parts grapefruit juice and a dash of your rosemary syrup, not forgetting a spring of rosemary for a garnish.

 Rosemary and Thyme Collins

 This recipe combines two of your favourite herbs into one syrup.
 Create your rosemary and thyme syrup first, before mixing 50ml gin, 25ml lemon juice, 20ml rosemary and thyme simple syrup and topping up using soda water.

 Herbs to use: mint